Wrestling Heritage member John Webster is the nephew of one of Britain's great pre-war pioneers, Mitchell Gill.

 Moving his talents to India, he wrestled many and the final trophy of "All India Cup and Belt" presented to him by the Maharaja of Jaipur then with war breaking out, his call to duty was to the British Army in India; his first day of enrolment he was a Sergeant Major and was given a "two meal ration card."
 Well, how else was he to maintain himself.
 Mitchell took on bouts in India in aid of the Red Cross; he also refereed many a match.

 After the War, he returned to England, married his sweetheart Kathleen and settled in Silsden.
 His wrestling career re-started in 1946 with bouts up to the last one against The Ghoul at Belle Vue, Manchester in November 1951 which ended in a draw.
 (The poster is of a 1949 contest against The Ghoul, in which Mitchell was defeated).

-The author, at 18 years of age had difficulty locating clothes ?off the peg?
-Mitchell advised that he had always had to have his clothes made, ?a cost of the sport? he remarked.
-His wife had at some point been asked whilst he was away to locate a new shirt maker - the tailor countered the size of collar given at 22inches, Madame we need his neck size not his waist- that is his neck she replied!
+The author, at 18 years of age had difficulty locating clothes "off the peg."
+Mitchell advised that he had always had to have his clothes made, "A cost of the sport" he remarked.
+His wife had at some point been asked whilst he was away to locate a new shirt maker - the tailor countered the size of collar given at 22 inches,

 Mitchell, with an awareness of the new trends in society, visited boys clubs, to give talks on the better ways of behaviour and give a better worth to society.